AdobeDocs/experience-manager-64.en/help/communities/using/subscriptions.md

 Subscriptions are similar to [notifications](../../communities/using/notifications.md) as members may subscribe when following blog articles, forum topics or QnA questions.

-What distinguishes subscriptions from notifications is :
+What distinguishes subscriptions from notifications is:

 * members may not subscribe when following other members
 * the only action for members to take is to select `Email Subscriptions` when following